 The Scheme's asset managers aim to manage these risks through the use of consistent and carefully considered investment strategy and guidelines specifically tailored for the Scheme's investment objective.
 Risk management techniques are used in the selection of investments.
+These include periodic stress testing for debt securities.
 Asset managers will only purchase securities (including derivatives) which meet the prescribed investment criteria.
 Risk may also be reduced by diversifying investments across several asset managers, markets, regions or different asset classes and counterparties.